US commander says Mideast buildup prompted Iran 'step back' | New Country 923

 Tensions between the U.S. and Iran have worsened since President Donald Trump withdrew from a 2015 nuclear agreement between Iran and several world powers, and reinstated sanctions on Tehran.
 Last month, in response to what American officials characterized as an imminent threat, the U.S. announced it would rush an aircraft carrier and other assets to the region.

+On Thursday, United Nations ambassadors from the Emirates, Saudi Arabia and Norway told U.N.
+Security Council members that investigators believe those attacks were led by a foreign state using divers on speed boats who planted mines on the vessels.
+They did not name Iran.

+Earlier, the Saudi ambassador to the U.N., Abdallah Al-Mouallimi, said Saudi Arabia also blames Iran for the sabotage.

-“It is my assessment that this has caused the Iranians to back up a little bit, but I’m not sure they are strategically backing down,” McKenzie told reporters from The Associated Press and two other media organizations.
+In Baghdad, McKenzie told reporters from The Associated Press and two other media organizations that U.S. redeployments to the Gulf have “caused the Iranians to back up a little bit, but I’m not sure they are strategically backing down.”

 The general said the U.S. is showing enough force to “establish deterrence” without “needlessly” provoking its longtime adversary.
 “We’re working very hard to walk that line.”